j0lvera/pgbudget/QUERIES.md

     END), 0) AS balance
 FROM
     data.accounts a
+WHERE
+    -- Filter to only include budget categories (equity accounts that aren't system accounts) a.type = 'equity'
+    AND a.name NOT IN ('Income', 'Unallocated')
 LEFT JOIN data.transactions t ON
     t.credit_account_id = a.id OR t.debit_account_id = a.id
 LEFT JOIN data.accounts income ON